by Diane Banister

 - to get rid of you as a salesperson “I’m happy with my existing supplier” (oh no! someone else trying to sell me something I don’t want)

 You can control all of those.

-If the prospect isn’t sure about your offer; then work on your offer; and how you articulate this with a customer.
+If the prospect isn’t sure about your offer; then work on your value proposition; and how you articulate this with a customer.

 If this is a negotiating stance; a price objection to get you to reduce costs, again you can develop your sales conversations to to negotiate with confidence.

 And if it’s to get rid of you; then you need to be more convincing earlier, and really in tune with your offer and what it does for your potential buyers.
 If you don’t understand their pain or how they will benefit from what you offer – how can you help them, or convince them you can help them?

 Don’t let them be a sales-stopper

 Sales objections are a bit like angry customers, you want to do everything you can to make sure you don’t get any in the first place.
 If you’ve really taken an interest in the client and their business, and had a quality conversation, you’ll minimise the objections.

 “What are your concerns?” is a really neglected question that can uncover where the prospect or buyer is at, and enable you to address their concerns before they become a “sale-stopper.”